Fields of Study: Humanities, Social Sciences, Sciences

 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.

 University of Botswana classes are open to students from Botswana and other nations.
 Classes normally involve a combination of lectures, tutorials, seminars, and labs.
-Following the British academic model, the learning environment is entirely driven by your own initiative.
+Following the British academic model, the learning environment is driven by your own initiative.
 Professors expect a great deal of responsibility and independent study habits.
 Similar to UC, lectures can be large with up to 100 students while smaller tutorials and seminars range from 15-25 students.

 Courses provided by CIEE, an affiliate of UCEAP, are smaller with an instruction format more familiar to UC students.